Get insider access

 Every DJ has a unique blend of equipment—some prefer a classic, old-school analog setup, while others prefer a more modern, digital approach.
 Whether your setup revolves around a turntable or a tablet, you always need a good pair of headphones.

-A solid pair of closed-back studio headphones will generally be a decent option, but you'll want to look out for a few things.
-The best DJ headphones have either swiveling ear cups or a flexible headband to monitor your set from one ear and the club's mix with the other.
+A solid pair of closed-back studio headphones will generally be a decent option, though the best DJ headphones frequently have elevated bass for beatmatching.
+You'll want to look out for a few things, like swiveling or pivoting ear cups and flexible headbands to monitor your set from one ear and the club's mix with the other.
 A long, coiled cable will help you move around freely on stage, and if it's replaceable, you can swap it on the spot if it breaks during a set.
 You'll also want headphones with good noise isolation so that you can focus on the crowd one moment and line up your mix the next.

-While we've yet to test some of the more popular and iconic DJ models from brands like Pioneer and Cymatics, we've still tested over 775 headphones.
-Below, you'll find our top headphone recommendations for DJs.
+We've tested over 800 headphones, and below, you'll find our top headphone recommendations for DJs.
 Also, check out our recommendations for the best headphones for music, the best wired headphones, and the best audiophile headphones.

 1. Best DJ Headphones